jonbellah/jonbellah.com/src/pages/posts/2017-07-31-testing-jest/index.md

 Automated testing is something that I've always found particularly interesting.
 In fact, it's a topic that I've even done a few [talks](https://jonbellah.com/speaking/) and written a few [articles](https://css-tricks.com/visual-regression-testing-with-phantomcss/) on in the past.

 React testing (and JS testing, in general) is an incredibly broad topic with a lot of nuance.
-It's impossible to cover the breadth of test scenarios and methdologies, in addition to every Jest feature, in a single post.

 So, in this post, I'd primarily like to focus on exploring some of the basic "what's" and "why's" of testing React applications with Jest, then finish off with a few best practices.

 ### Why Jest?